-Both the Chess pin from the Cub Scout Academics and Sports program and the Chess merit badge for Boy Scouts have requirements related to using chess notation and recording chess games.
+Both the Chess pin from the Cub Scout Academics and Sports program and the Chess merit badge for Scouts BSA have requirements related to using chess notation and recording chess games.
 If you are not familiar with chess notation, this might seem a little daunting, but it really is pretty easy to learn.

 Using chess notation, all of the moves in a game can be recorded on a score sheet.
 This allows players to go back and analyze a game.
 Chess notation is also important if you read any books about chess.
 You can download a very simple score sheet here: Simple Chess Score Sheet